dundar126/arena/README.md

     - Enemy is more likely to track the player when the player's health is low and they have few mines left

 ## Running the game
+Requires numpy and pygame:
+`pip3 install numpy pygame`

-Run the main.py file with Python 3
+Run the main.py file with Python 3:
+`python3 main.py`